 Orange High School is committed to providing safe and orderly school environments for all students, staff and families in our school system.
 Recently, Orange High School revised our visitor's policy to ensure its effectiveness.
-Beginning with the 2015-16 School Year, the following safety protocols will be in place:
+Beginning with the 2024-2025 School Year, the following safety protocols will be in place:

-ALL traffic at the school will be directed to the front main entrance of the school located beyond the Lincoln Ave parking lot.
+• ALL traffic at the school will be directed to the front main entrance of the school located next to the Media Center (Library).
 This is the only entrance open to visitors.
 Video systems are installed at all schools so that Security staff can see all visitors as they approach the building.